 Hepatic Arterial Infusion as Adjuvant Therapy

 At Memorial Sloan Kettering we performed a randomized trial comparing adjuvant HAI-FUDR plus systemic fluorouracil/leucovorin (5FU/LV) with systemic 5FU/LV alone.
 With the addition of adjuvant HAI-FUDR, two-year overall survival was significantly increased, from 72 percent to 86 percent.
-Updated results report 10-year survival rates of 41 percent and 27 percent favoring the HAI group, and progression-free survival (PFS) of 31 versus 17 months (also favoring the HAI group).
+Updated results report year survival rates of 41 percent and 27 percent favoring the HAI group, and progression-free survival (PFS) of 31 versus 17 months (also favoring the HAI group).
 (3)

 Three consecutive phase II trials at our institution have combined systemic irinotecan, FOLFOX, and FOLFOX/FOLFIRI +/- Avastin with HAI-FUDR/Dex after liver resection.
 Results showed an increase in overall survival, with four-year survival rates as high as 88 percent.
 (6) A new study reports a 78% five-year survival and 40-60% at 10 years (8).

 In an ongoing, randomized, phase II clinical trial of adjuvant therapy, we are evaluating the addition of panitumumab (EGFR inhibitor) to a combination of systemic therapy and HAI-FUDR/Dex to determine whether or not it can increase recurrence-free survival (NCT01312857) (7) (MSK IRB #10-137).
-(8)Back to top
+(9)Back to top

 Hepatic Arterial Infusion as a Second-Line Therapy